The Alexander Technique

 Is it for me?

 Everyone, regardless of their age, can benefit from an Alexander Technique lesson.
 The lesson usually includes a hands-on reclining session, during which the pupil has a chance to release daily tensions and recover the spine’s full length.
-The teacher’s hands provide feedback for the neuromuscular system that can guide the pupil towards recognizing their patterns of misuse and teach them how to approach new means and improve their use and condition.
+The teacher’s hands provide feedback for the neuromuscular system that can guide the pupil towards recognising their patterns of misuse and teach them how to approach new means and improve their use and condition.
+Roxani is experienced in teaching all ages from primary school children to elderly up to 90 years old.

 The Alexander Technique teaches us how to achieve: